-The Director, Equity of Access and Learning Resources is the central contact person for students with disabilities.
-The Equity of Access office collects and processes student documentation.
-Once a disability is documented and appropriate accommodations are identified and agreed upon, the Equity of Access office refers the accommodation recommendations to the appropriate parties for implementation.
+The Director of Accessible Learning is the central contact person for students with disabilities.
+The Centre for Accessibility collects and processes student documentation.
+Once a disability is documented and appropriate accommodations are identified and agreed upon, the CAL refers the accommodation recommendations to the appropriate parties for implementation.

 5.2 ACADEMIC SUPPORT

-The Academic Disabilities Liaison (ADL) acts as a liaison between students, faculty and other personnel/sources to provide the academic accommodations identified by the Equity of Access office.
-The ADL is a resource on disability issues for faculty and when necessary helps to facilitate the resolution of student issues or concerns pertaining to academic accommodation.
+The Accessibility Specialists act as a liaison between students, faculty and other personnel/sources to provide the academic accommodations identified by the Centre for Accessibility.
+The Accessibility Specialist is a resource on disability issues for faculty and when necessary helps to facilitate the resolution of student issues or concerns pertaining to academic accommodation.

 5.3 ADMINISTRATION AND POLICY

-The Vice Provost or Designate is responsible to give oversight to University governing agencies regarding broad academic policy issues directly related to issues affecting students with disabilities.
+The Associate Provost, Teaching and Learning or Designate is responsible to give oversight to University governing agencies regarding broad academic policy issues directly related to issues affecting students with disabilities.

 5.4 OTHER PERSONNEL

-When an accommodation is needed that is not of an academic nature, the request will be directed to the appropriate divisional or department head by the Equity of Access office.
+When an accommodation is needed that is not of an academic nature, the request will be directed to the appropriate divisional or department head by the Centre for Accessibility.

 6. Equitable Access Procedure

-To access accommodations for any disability, students must initiate the process by providing appropriate documentation to the Equity of Access office and the follow the procedure listed below.
-In keeping with the desire to respect the student's choices, the academic division shall assume that if a student does not self-identify to the Equity of Access office, then that student does not believe that accommodations are necessary.
+To access accommodations for any disability, students must initiate the process by providing appropriate documentation to the Centre for Accessibility and the follow the procedure listed below.
+In keeping with the desire to respect the student's choices, the academic division shall assume that if a student does not self-identify to the Centre for Accessibility, then that student does not believe that accommodations are necessary.

 STEP 1 - SUBMIT DOCUMENTATION

-Students with a disability should contact the Equity of Access office as early as possible to ensure reasonable time to process the file.
-The Director, Equity of Access and Learning Resources reviews documentation, verifies disabilities and consults with students regarding accommodations.
+Students with a disability should contact the CAL as early as possible to ensure reasonable time to process the file.
+The Director of Accessible Learning reviews documentation, verifies disabilities and consults with students regarding accommodations.
 All documentation must be current, complete, signed by an appropriately certified professional and include the educational impact of the disability along with recommended accommodations.

 STEP 2 - REQUEST ACCOMMODATIONS

 Once a disability is verified, students will request accommodations that will allow for equitable access to the living-learning environment and which are in keeping with the limitations of the disability.
-After consulting with each student, the Director, Equity of Access and Learning Resources will provide a letter to the student and their professors verifying the documented disability and identifying accommodations that provide equitable access to the campus living-learning environment.
-The Equity of Access office will provide students with a letter of documentation for their information and will send a copy via e-mail to their professors at the beginning of each semester.
-If students add or drop classes they must show professors the letter of documentation or request that the Equity of Access office e-mail a copy to the professor.
+After consulting with each student, the Director of Accessible Learning will provide a letter to the student and their professors verifying the documented disability and identifying accommodations that provide equitable access to the campus living-learning environment.
+The Centre for Accessibility will provide students with a letter of documentation for their information and will send a copy via e-mail to their professors at the beginning of each semester.
+If students add or drop classes they must show professors the letter of documentation or request that the Centre for Accessibility e-mail a copy to the professor.

 STEP 3 - PROVISION OF ACCOMMODATIONS

 Within the first two weeks of the semester, students who wish to arrange accommodations must meet with their professors to agree on accommodations appropriate to each class.
-This agreement should be done in writing and professors should send a copy of the contract back to the Equity of Access office and the Academic Disabilities Liaison (ADL) for documentation purposes.
-The student must contact the Academic Disabilities Liaison promptly after receiving the instructor's written summary of the accommodations to discuss any practical arrangements necessary.
-Course syllabi for each course are to be given to the ADL by the student at that time to facilitate accommodations being made in a timely way.
+This agreement should be done in writing and professors should send a copy of the contract back to the Centre for Accessibility for documentation purposes.
+The student must contact the Accessibility Specialist promptly after receiving the instructor's written summary of the accommodations to discuss any practical arrangements necessary.
+Course syllabi for each course are to be given to the CAL by the student at that time to facilitate accommodations being made in a timely way.